-Michigan tops the list for pickling cucumbers, followed by Florida.
+Michigan tops the list for domestic pickling cucumbers, followed by Florida.

 Garden cucumbers are dark green, thick and juicy, and usually waxed to keep moisture in.
 English cucumbers are longer and thinner with a lighter flavor and usually sold wrapped in plastic to preserve freshness and reduce moisture loss.

 For pickles, ‘burpless’ varieties—those with less bitterness—are recommended, though some consider this as simply a marketing term for the Oriental trellis cucumber.

 Cucumbers are fairly adaptable but well-drained, loamy, fertilized soils work best.
 In field crops, uniform soil—with a pH of between 5.8 and 6.6 and suffcient levels of nitrogen, phosphorus, potassium, calcium, magnesium and sulfur—ensures uniform yields.
 Soil should be tested for nematodes before planting.

 Cucumbers should be planted when soil temperature is around 60°F without falling below 50°F in the evenings as they are sensitive to chilling and frost.
 Optimal growing temperature is between 65° and 95°F.